arnoo/git-deliver/README.md

 Stage scripts can read a few envrionment variables to gather information about the delivery process.

-All stages have a access to :
+All stages have access to :

     $VERSION : the ref being delivered, as it was specified on the command line
     $VERSION_SHA : sha1 of the ref being delivered